SAMPLE TOUR FOR GREEK ORTHODOX CHURCH GROUPS ONLY

 ****Men must cover their head while in the prayer area and women must cover their shoulders and wear long pants or a knee-length skirt.
 If you forget to bring a covering, guards will provide you with a piece of fabric for that purpose before you enter.
 The prayer area is separated by gender.
 If you want to be super respectful follow Jewish custom by never turning your back on the wall.
 You will see many people walking away from the wall backwards because it is simply disrespectful to turn away.

-For information and reservations contact, Janice Snider.
+For information or reservations please contact Janice Snider.

 Arrival in Tel Aviv, Israel.
 Transfer to Nazareth for dinner, orientation and overnight.